The Likely Lads, 1964

 Consisting of twenty episodes over three series the show revolved around the friendship of two working class Geordie lads Bob Ferris and Terry Collier, who it was assumed were in their early twenties.

 Regretfully like many programs of the time much of the show was deleted from the BBC archives.
 Of the twenty episodes that were made only eight currently exist.
+Although in February 2019 two lost episodes were unearthed, taking the number in existence to ten.

 Although the show was set in Newcastle, it was actually filmed in Willesden Junction, London.